-Despite being the town's main beach, you won't have to fight crowds on this remarkably clean strand, and it's super close to shops and restaurants.
+Despite being the town's main beach, you won't have to fight crowds on this remarkably clean beach, and it's super close to shops and restaurants.

-It's a great place to visit for families: kids will love body surfing; boogie boarding; or merely splashing in the clear waves, which are well watched by lifeguards.
+Jacksonville Beach is a great place to visit for families: kids will love body surfing; boogie boarding; or merely splashing in the clear waves, which are well watched by lifeguards.
 Shelling is another popular pastime here, as the shore attracts lovely natural artifacts.
-Bonus: This beach boasts restrooms and outdoor showers.
+Bonus: This top beach boasts restrooms and outdoor showers.

 Insider's tip: Dogs are welcome (on leash) before 9am or after 5pm from April 1st through September 30th.
 From October 1st through March 31st, they're permitted on the beach at any time.

 2. Neptune Beach

-The beautiful Neptune beach is sandwiched between the Jacksonville and Atlantic strands.
+The beautiful Neptune beach is sandwiched between the Jacksonville and Atlantic beaches.
 Technically its own small beachfront community, this lovely spot is a member of the Jacksonville Beaches Community and although small, it's one of the top beaches in Jacksonville.

 Even more pristine than its larger neighbor, Neptune Beach boasts some of the best sunrises and sunsets on Florida's east coast.
 A note for couples: the pink- and orange-hued skies make for an incredibly romantic atmosphere.
 Head here for a romantic dinner on the beach, and bring a camera to capture the moment.

 You can do all the regular beachy-type things here, like swim, build sandcastles, and work on your tan, but visitors often choose to up their activity levels with things like biking and surfing.
 Nearby, there are plenty of fun things to do in Jacksonville to help you pass time when taking a break from the beach.